Rats (short story): Plot summary

 The narrator refers to another story he has heard, where it was not rats causing the bedclothes to move.
 The story takes place in the spring of 1846, in coastal Suffolk.
+(Note: Peter Haining identifies the story as being set in Thorpeness.)
 The narrator's friend Mr. Thomson, a student of the University of Cambridge, has leased a room in a 1770s inn, being "desirous of solitude in tolerable quarters and time for reading".
 He is the only lodger of the inn, staying on the first floor.

 One day, while walking over a heath near the inn, Thomson sees a white object some distance from the road which draws his attention.
 Approaching, he finds it to be a square block of white stone with a square hole in it.
 The inn's landlord, Mr. Betts, is vague when asked about the stone.

 One afternoon, while taking a break from his work, Thomson impulsively decides to explore the other rooms on his floor of the inn.
 The first three rooms he explores are unremarkable, The final room, to the southwest, is locked.
 Thomson, curious, tries the keys of the other rooms, one of which fits the lock.
 He finds the room is unfurnished besides an iron bed covered with a counterpane.
 Thomson is startled to see a shape beneath the counterpane, which moves, causing him to leave the room.
 As he re-locks the door, he hears "a stumbling padding tread".
-Returning to his room, Thomson considers immediately leaving the inn, ultimately resolves that "...either the Bettses knew all about the inmate, and yet did not leave the house, or knew nothing, which equally meant that there was nothing to be afraid of, or knew just enough to make them shut up the room, but not enough to weigh on their spirits" and decides to stay.
+Returning to his room, Thomson considers immediately leaving the inn, but ultimately resolves that "...either the Bettses knew all about the inmate, and yet did not leave the house, or knew nothing, which equally meant that there was nothing to be afraid of, or knew just enough to make them shut up the room, but not enough to weigh on their spirits" and decides to stay.